CatchRelease/crorm/README.md

 `pagination(true)` - Get an Immutable of the pagination for the current entityType in { pagination: Immutable.Map } format.

-`find(id)` - Get the instance matching the id for the entityType.
+`findById(id)` - Get the instance matching the id for the entityType.
 Returns instance with empty Immutable.Map() when not found.

 `all()` - Get instances for all entities of entityType.